 - Shopping for food: support the person you care for to plan their meals a week in advance.
 Help them to make healthy choices using the Eatwell guide and write a shopping list together.
 Using pictures is helpful if they are shopping on their own and have trouble reading.
 Visit A Picture of Health or the Easyhealth website for pictures of healthy foods.

 - Between meals: encourage the person you care for to make healthier choices when buying snacks, for example, by swapping biscuits for fruit, or sugary drinks for sugar-free squash or water.
 See more healthy snack ideas.

 - Out and about: if the person you care for eats out regularly in a canteen or at a day centre, encourage them to make healthy choices from the menu and ask staff to support them with this.

-- Keep records: if you feel the person you care for isn't eating properly, keep records of the food they eat and the foods they don't, to build up a picture of their eating habits.
+- Keep records: if you feel the person you care for is not eating properly, keep records of the food they eat and the foods they do not, to build up a picture of their eating habits.

-If you need more support in helping the person you care for to manage their weight, go with them to see their GP.
+If you need more support in helping the person you care for to manage their weight, go with them to see a GP.
 The GP can advise on physical activity and healthy eating.

-There may also be community weight management programmes available that are suitable for people with learning disabilities – ask your GP for more information.
+There may also be community weight management programmes available that are suitable for people with learning disabilities – ask a GP for more information.

 Annual Health Checks

-If the person you look after is on the GP's learning disability register, they should be offered an Annual Health Check with their GP.
+If the person you look after is on the GP's learning disability register, they will be offered an Annual Health Check.
 This is a good opportunity to talk about any issues with weight.

 Tips for gaining weight